 Do you need a lot of takes during this creative process?

 Not if I have to.
 I don’t believe in doing ten or twelve takes.
 If it’s something tricky, yes, but otherwise, everybody will get bored.
 And also, it’s not getting any better.
 My magic number is usually three takes—three good ones.

 Was it any different when you did your all-star films like “Supergirl” and “Santa Claus: The Movie” ?
 Did you also use storyboards for those films?

 I used the same technique, and yes, I had storyboards.
 I simply had to.
-There were scenes that involved so many visual elements that we needed storyboards and we needed to stick by them.
+Some scenes involved so many visual elements that we needed storyboards, and we needed to stick by them.
 I’m not too crazy about storyboards, by the way, because the problem is that they never look exactly the way it looks through the camera.
 It’s a different perspective, so I always tell everybody not to take and approach it like, ‘This is what we want.’
 It’s an approximation, you know.

 I always wondered why didn’t you make more films.
 Don’t you think you were terribly underestimated as a filmmaker?

 You know, “Jaws 2” was a blockbuster, but “Somewhere in Time “ did not make money, “Enigma” did not make money, “Santa Claus” did not make money… You see?
 I would have loved to do more features.
 There were so many other films that I wanted to do, and if “Somewhere in Time” would be released today and it would be well received, I could have had a really great career.
 On the other hand, if you want to do a feature, it’s such a huge investment in time—it takes forever.
 So I was lucky to get into television.

 Could you pick out one actor that you worked with and that you really admired?